The Other Side of Talent

 We spoke of ‘the wall’ that every recognized talent experiences, but there is another wall that can be more formidable: the wall of self-imposed expectations.
 The talented might encounter this wall in moments considered inconsequential to other participants, and observers, but to the person that has lived with the idea that they’ve always had the potential to succeed it is but another example of their ineptitude.
 Most of them do not know that this is the source of their frustration, or if they do, they won’t acknowledge it.

 A young Kurt Warner may have dealt with moments of adversity throughout his largely undocumented young life, but we can guess that none of them would compare to the adversity that the adult Kurt Warner would experience in his adult life.
 The most talented person in his area received so few scholarship offers that he ended up playing quarterback for the University of Northern Iowa.
 The NFL draft did not draft him, following that college career, and the only team that gave him a try-out, cut him before the season even started.
 He ended up stocking shelves for a supermarket chain.
-He then played quarterback in the Arena Football League, and he had a stint in NFL Europe before an injury to a starter allowed him to lead a NFL team to a Super Bowl victory.
+He then played quarterback in the Arena Football League, and he had a stint in NFL Europe before an injury to a starter allowed him to start for a NFL team and lead them to a Super Bowl victory.
 He was MVP of that Super Bowl and MVP for the season.
 That Super Bowl team cut him a couple seasons later, and he went onto play for another NFL team for a couple of unproductive seasons, and he ended up with a team that he, again, guided to the Super Bowl.
-After Kurt Warner’s career was concluded, he was considered to be the best undrafted free agent to ever play the game.
+After Kurt Warner’s career concluded, he was considered to be the best undrafted free agent to ever play the game.

 Warner states that most coaches and mentors coach to the talent, and they let the talent do what they do well in a manner that the coach hopes will reflect the coach’s ability to harness talent.
 They coach for the next game.
 They coach to keep the talent happy.